-Kitimat, B.C. votes 'no' to Northern Gateway pipeline
+Kitimat residents vote ‘no’ on Northern Gateway pipeline

 KITIMAT, B.C. – The residents of Kitimat, B.C. have voted against the proposed Northern Gateway pipeline project in a non-binding plebiscite.